Hoffman's Playland

 Amusement park in Latham, New York, U.S.

-Hoffman's Playland was an amusement park located in Latham, New York on Route 9.
-The park featured 18 rides along with food stands, a Subway restaurant, a party area, an arcade, and an open-year-round gift shop.
-The park operated from 1952 until its closing on September 14, 2014.
-The amusement park rides were purchased by Huck Finn's Warehouse and now operate as Huck Finn's Playland at the furniture store's Albany location.
+Hoffman's Playland was an amusement park located in Latham, New York on Route 9 that operated from 1952 until its closing on September 14, 2014.
+At the time of its closure, the park featured 18 rides along with food stands, a Subway restaurant, a party area, and an arcade.
+The amusement park rides were purchased & relocated by the former Huck Finn's Warehouse and reopened as Huck Finn's Playland at the former furniture store's Albany location.

 History

 In 1952, William Hoffman founded Hoffman's Playland in Latham, New York.
 The park originally featured a miniature train and a carousel.
 William Hoffman and his eventual wife Hedy expanded the park over the years to include more children's rides to cater to the baby boomers.
-William Hoffman's son David Hoffman took over as the park's owner in the 1970s and operated the park with his wife Ruth until its closing in 2014.
+William Hoffman's son David Hoffman took over as the park's manager in the 1970s and eventually owned and operated the park with his wife Ruth until its closing in 2014.

 Throughout the 1950s and 1960s, the park expanded to include live animals as well as more children's rides, including many popular Allan Herschell Company rides such as the Boats ride in 1953, Caterpillar in 1955, Sky Fighter Jets in 1956, and Helicopter in 1958.
-The park expanded again in 1960 to include a Herschell Turnpike ride and a Herschell Little Dipper Roller Coaster.
+The park expanded again in 1960 to include a Herschell Turnpike ride and a Herschell Little Dipper roller coaster.

 As the park progressed into the 1960s and 1970s, it was evident there was a need for larger rides that adults and teenagers could ride, along with additional rides to handle growing crowds.
 In 1962, the Playland purchased a set of Lusse Auto Skooter Bumper Cars, and in 1965, an Eli Bridge Company Scrambler was added.
 In 1971, the park added a 50-foot Eli Bridge Ferris Wheel, and 1974 saw the addition of a Frank Hrubetz & Company Paratrooper.

-The 1980s brought major change to the park as a large entrance building was added that featured offices, a Subway restaurant, ticket booths, a new train station, and a gift shop.
-In 1983, a Samba Space Ship ride was added, and in 1985 a Tilt-a-Whirl opened after being relocated from the closed Hanson's Amusement Park.
-Additionally, the 1980s brought change to the park's miniature railroad; the original train could no longer accommodate the larger crowds, so in the early 1980s the park bought and refurbished an Allan Herschell S-24 Iron Horse train with 3 coaches and put it into operation for the 1980 season.
-The park found another identical engine with three coaches eight years later and refurbished it to be ready for the 1988 season.
-The original Turnpike ride was also retired for a new car ride, the 4x4 Trucks.
+The 1980s would bring even more change to the park.
+In 1978, Hoffman purchased an Allan Herschell S-24 Iron Horse train from the recently closed Smiley's Happyland (Long Island) and after an extensive refurbishment put it into operation for the 1980 season, replacing the park's original Miniature Train Company engine.
+Along with the new engine came a newly built entrance building featuring an enlarged train station, ticket booths, and gift shop, Iron Horse Gifts and Antiques.
+In 1983, a Samba Space Ship ride was added, and in 1985 the Tilt-a-Whirl opened after being relocated from Hanson's Amusement Park.
+Towards the end of the decade, the park acquired, refurbished and put into operation a second Iron Horse train from Funtown Pier in Seaside Heights, New Jersey.
+The original Turnpike ride was also retired and replaced by the Venture 4x4 Trucks in 1989.